VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 VictoriaMetrics is fast, cost-effective and scalable time series database.
 It can be used as a long-term remote storage for Prometheus.

-It is recommended using [single-node version](https://github.com/VictoriaMetrics/VictoriaMetrics) instead of cluster version for ingestion rates lower than 10 million of data points per second.
+It is recommended using [single-node version](https://github.com/VictoriaMetrics/VictoriaMetrics) instead of cluster version for ingestion rates lower than a million of data points per second.
 Single-node version [scales perfectly](https://medium.com/@valyala/measuring-vertical-scalability-for-time-series-databases-in-google-cloud-92550d78d8ae) with the number of CPU cores, RAM and available storage space.
 Single-node version is easier to configure and operate comparing to cluster version, so think twice before sticking to cluster version.